FrancisErdman2025/dealpal/coq/README.txt

 Inspired by Jack Black’s “Greatest Song in the World,” this Coq code is not the ultimate model of twistor string theory Feynman diagrams as homotopy types, but it’s a playful toy tribute / starting point.

-It lets you explore the idea that diagrams with different internal structure can be equivalent if they produce the same observable result — in other words, different “internal arrangements” can yield the same amplitude.
+It models diagrams as **right-associated binary trees** and explores the idea that different internal structures can yield the same observable outcome.

 ------------------------------------------------------------
 Overview
 ------------------------------------------------------------

-- Diagrams are modeled as right-associated binary trees.
+- Only **right-associated binary trees** are considered as canonical representatives.
-- Equivalence is defined via observable leaves (external particles / amplitudes).
+- Equivalence is defined via **observable leaves** (external particles / amplitudes).
-- Internal node structure is ignored, focusing on what’s externally observable.
+- Internal node structure is ignored once canonical form is chosen.
-- Right-association ensures a canonical form so reasoning is straightforward.
+- Right-association ensures a **unique representative** and simplifies reasoning.

 ------------------------------------------------------------
 Key Concepts